flyway/flywaydb.org/documentation/database/oracle.md

 literal string, will either require `SET DEFINE OFF` beforehand, or some alternative construct to avoid use of the ampersand.

-### Limitations

-#### Unsupported commands

-Not all SQL*Plus commands are supported by Flyway.
-Unsupported commands are gracefully ignored with a warning message.

-#### Behavior parity

-As much as possible, Flyway aims to emulate the behavior of the SQL*Plus client in Oracle SQL Developer.
-However, there are some edge cases where Flyway isn't able to emulate the behavior exactly.
-Known cases are detailed below:

-- SQL*Plus is known to replace CRLF pairs in string literals with single LFs.
-Flyway will not do this - instead it preserves scripts as they are written.

-If you encounter a discrepancy between the Oracle SQL*Plus client and Flyway, let us know via the official support email.
 For more information, see the [SQL\*Plus documentation](https://blogs.oracle.com/opal/sqlplus-101-substitution-variables#2).

 ## Authentication